Find out what the benefits of hydrogen energy are and how the EU wants to make the most of this alternative fuel to support the green transition.

 There are various types of hydrogen, categorised by production process and the resulting GHG emissions.
 Clean hydrogen ("renewable hydrogen" or "green hydrogen") is produced by the electrolysis of water using electricity from renewable sources and emits no greenhouse gases during its production.

-MEPs insist on the importance of a classification of the different types of hydrogen and want a uniform EU-wide terminology to make a clear distinction between renewable and low-carbon hydrogen.
+MEPs insisted on the importance of a classification of the different types of hydrogen and want a uniform EU-wide terminology to make a clear distinction between renewable and low-carbon hydrogen.
+They also wanted the Commission and EU countries to stimulate the production and use of the fuel from renewable sources.

 Currently, hydrogen plays only a minor role in the overall energy supply.
 There are challenges in terms of cost-competitiveness, scale of production, infrastructure needs and perceived safety.
 However, hydrogen is expected to enable emission-free transport, heating and industrial processes as well as inter-seasonal energy storage in the future.